zhan-huang/text-annotator/README.md

 // <div id="content"><p><b>Europe PMC</b> is an <i>open science platform</i> that enables access to a worldwide collection of life science publications and preprints from trusted sources around the globe.</p></p>Europe PMC is <i>developed by <b>EMBL-EBI</b></i>.
 It is a partner of <b>PubMed Central</b> and a repository of choice for many international science funders.</p></div>

 // create an instance of TextAnnotator
-// containerId is the id of the HTML container var annotator = new TextAnnotator({content: document.getElementById('content').innerHTML})
+// content is the HTML string within which a piece of text can be annotated var annotator = new TextAnnotator({content: document.getElementById('content').innerHTML})

 // search for 'EMBL-EBI' in the HTML